spraphul/-/_posts/2017-09-26-intro-layout-tutorial.md

 </code></pre>

 *** We have now learnt the basics of how to use transfer learning.
 But a good model doesn't only requires a structure.
 Apart from a good structure, good accuracy is also required.
-If you retrain the Inception-v3 model for small number of classes(less than 25), it will give you a descent accuracy(~80%) if other hyperparameters are set wisely.
+If you retrain the Inception-v3 model for small number of classes(less than 25), it will give you a decent accuracy(~80%) if other hyperparameters are set wisely.
 But if the number of classes are increased to say 150.
 It will be a hazard, giving you merely 30-40% accuracy.
 In the next blog we will see such a problem and and see some ways to tackle it. ***